Vassalboro Public Library Covid-19 Policies

 3. Handling Returned Items:

 a.
 All returns placed in the book drop or in the bookcase in the entryway.
 Materials will be sorted by staff and will wait in quarantine for 96 hours before check-in.

 b.
-All materials will be handled with gloved hands.
+Materials will be handled with clean sanitized hands or gloves.

 c.
-All book covers, disc boxes, and discs to be wiped prior to checking in.
+All book covers, disc boxes, and discs will be wiped down with sanitizer prior to checking in.

 4. When patrons browse for materials they MUST NOT return books onto the shelf that they have touched.
 We ask everyone to only touch what he or she plans to take home.
-Signs will encourage everyone to bring all materials they have touched to the circulation desk or a designated bookshelf.
-These items will be quarantined for 72 hours.
+Signs will encourage patrons to bring all materials they have touched to the circulation desk or a designated bookshelf.
+These items will be quarantined for 96 hours.

 5. Computer use is limited to 30 minutes.
 Please inform staff if you need to print or need help on the computer.
 Sanitize hands before using the computer.
-Computer use for entertainment purposes is discouraged until further notice and is limited to 30 minutes.
+Computer use for entertainment or social media purposes is discouraged until further notice and is limited to 30 minutes.

 6. Only one person or family group in the book-sale room at a time.
 Everyone must wear a mask and sanitize hands.
 We also encourage all people to wear gloves (provided) in the book-sale room because books may need to be shifted.
 Please bring exact change or small bills.